Suprajeff/tic_tac_toe/README.md

 Tic Tac Toe HTMX App
 ====================

-This repository showcases, via this classic implementation of the tic-tac-toe game, an htmx application built with four different backend language implementations: Go, TypeScript, Kotlin, and Swift.
+This repository showcases, via this classic implementation of the tic-tac-toe game, an htmx application built with four different backend languages: Go, TypeScript, Kotlin, and Swift.
 The application maintains a consistent user interface and functionality across all backends and demonstrates the simplicity of htmx, a powerful library that enables developers to create high-performance, modern web applications by seamlessly integrating HTML and server-side technologies.
 The codebase serves as a valuable reference for developers exploring htmx or seeking to integrate it with various backend stacks, highlighting the framework's language-agnostic nature and its ability to facilitate efficient development across multiple platforms.

 ## **Development Environment / Deployment**